N4S4/synology-api-telegram-bot/README.md

 ## Setting up configuration data

-After ```/start``` command you will find yourself in front of a keyboard, once all of your Synology data is entered you can click on ```Finish Configuration``` to proceed to the modules keyboard. <br>
+After ```/start``` command, a new file 'conf' is created and will store your data permanently unless you cancel the file, you will find yourself in front of a keyboard, once all of your Synology data is entered you can click on ```Finish Configuration``` to proceed to the modules keyboard. <br>

 NOTE: if you click on ```Finish Configuration``` prior setting data, it allows you to explore modules and functions,